-Editor’s Note: This is the second story in a three-part series about the work and art of Käthe Kollwitz and how it influenced artists, activists and collectors like Dr. Richard Simms.
+Editor’s Note: This is the second story in a four-part series about the work and art of Käthe Kollwitz and how it influenced artists, activists and collectors like Dr. Richard Simms.
 Read Part I here.

 Dr. Richard A. Simms devoted himself to the Los Angeles County Museum of Art for 33 years.
 From the time it opened its doors, he gave it money, over 65 works of art and a lot of himself.
 A recognized art collector, he eventually served on its board of trustees for 12 years, the board’s sole African-American at that time and only the third then to sit on that governing body.